Airlift International: History

 The freight schedule was augmented by charter flights to South America and the military but by 1981 Airlift International went into Chapter 11 bankruptcy for reorganization.
-Following the reorganization the DC-8-54, the Fairchild FH-227 and F-27 models were used.
+Following the reorganization the DC-8-54 as well as turboprop powered Fairchild Hiller FH-227 and Fairchild F-27 models were used.

 Due to financial problems during 1990 and 1991, Airlift International ceased operations in June 1991.